katiehermalik/GA-mongoose/README.md

 8. Set up your `vampire_app.js` file to connect to your `vampires` database.

+9. You may now test your schema with the automated tests by running ```npm test``` in your terminal.

 <hr>
 &#x1F534; The commit message should read: <br>
 "Commit 1 - made a schema"